MicrosoftDocs/azure-devops-docs/docs/report/powerbi/what-are-analytics-views.md

 ::: moniker-end

+### Options for work item types and historical data

 Default Analytics views work well for customers with small datasets.
-To learn more, see [Default Analytics views](analytics-default-views.md).

 Each default Analytics view provides a combination of options for work item types and historical data.
 The following tables describe each set of options.

-### Options for work item types

 > [!div class="mx-tdCol2BreakAll"]
 > |Work item type option | Description |